brianbaker1127/adaptive-rwa-classifier/README.md

 5) initialize a driven open system object: driven_open_system = DrivenOpenSystem(H_system, decoherence_rates, drive_coupling, drive_frequency).
 6) solve for the steady-state solution: solution = driven_open_system.recursive_steadystate_solve(v_min, it_max). v_min is a lower bound cutoff matrix element size for V that solver considers (default is 0). it_max is maximum number of iterations solver will loop through (default is 10).

-The secondary tool is also a master equation solver that solves the Lindblad ME exactly.
-This is a standard numerical differential equation solver.
-The solution is automatically time averaged.